knwin/generic/arcade.md

 ```
 in the list template use ```{expression/ts_mya}``` to get the value

-### Convert to Myanmar Admin names in the map popup
+### Convert to Myanmar Admin names in the Map Popup and Label
 Open Configure Pop-up menu and add as new expression

 ```